 When do you have to allow your landlord access to your apartment?

-You as a landlord don’t have the right to enter your apartment without the approval of your tenant.
+As a landlord, you do not have the right to enter the apartment without the approval of your tenant.

 There are, however, instances when you have the right to enter the apartment: